Pablo de Rokha: Career

 De Rokha edited, published and sold his own books, never accepting the support of publishing companies, and bought, sold and bartered a variety of goods to support his family.
-The family was growing fast with the birth of many children: Carlos (the poet known as Carlos de Rokha), Lukó (the painter known as Lukó de Rokha), Tomás, Carmen, Juana Inés, José (the painter known as José de Rokha), Pablo, Laura and Flor.
-Several of them died prematurely: Carmen and Tomás very young, while Carlos and Pablo both died.
-When the poet was older, legally adopted a baby girl called Sandra.

 In 1944, de Rokha was named Cultural Ambassador of Chile in the Americas by President Juan Antonio Ríos and began a long trip through the 19 countries of the continent.
 While he was in Argentina, he heard that a new president had been elected, President Gabriel González Videla, who, soon after his election, created the "Law in Defence of Democracy", which began a period of persecution of the Communist party.

 In 1949, de Rokha returned to Chile, accompanied by his wife Winétt de Rokha, who was suffering from cancer.
 She died in 1951, and in 1953, de Rokha published "Fuego Negro", a love elegy dedicated to his late wife.
 The death of Winétt was first of a series of tragic events for the family.
 In 1962, his son Carlos de Rokha (part of the literary generation of 1938 and one of the youngest members of La Mandragora group) died at the age of 42 from a drug overdose.
 It is not known if his death was an accident or suicide.
 The death of Carlos affected de Rokha deeply, and he wrote "Carta perdida a Carlos de Rokha" (Lost Letter to Carlos de Rokha):

 "The mark of genius of Winétt de Rokha pursued you, like a great eagle of fire, from the cradle to the grave, but did not influence you, because no one on earth influenced you.
 Forgive me for having given you life."

-Then, in 1968, de Rokha's son Pablo shot himself.
-Four months later, de Rokha killed himself in the same way, with a Smith & Wesson .44 revolver, a gift from the Mexican muralist David Alfaro Siqueiros.
-That same day, two hours after his death, officials from the municipality of La Reina arrived at his house at 160 Valladolid to inform him that the authorities had decided to change the name of the street to his name in his honour.
-They did not know about his death.